darrylcousins/boxesapp/docs/src/sources/md/thoughts.md

 imperative that templates can be edited.
 No further thoughts here, write files, use [database][mongo] or whatever.

+## Client App On Store

+A change of theme on [Streamside][streamside] cost me many, many hours of work to fix the client app for the new theme (the dark background was a headache).
+A settings module for the admin allows for the editing of fragments of text that appear in the client app and for the colours of buttons etc. Even so, this was not anything close enough to allow making the changing of the [shopify](shopify) theme an easy task.
+My thinking now is ditch most of settings (keeping only the text strings) and de-coupling the css for the client app so that it can simply be edited in the store admin.

 ## Analytics

 Maybe analyse cancel/edit/delete emails to look for patterns and customer behaviours.